 Our clinic may look a little different as all books, joint models and surfaces will be minimised to allow cleaning.
 Pillows will be wipeable with no pillowcases or fabric plinth covers.

-After each appointment, the room will be thoroughly cleaned and left to aerate for 30 minutes before the next patient will enter the room.
+After each appointment, the room will be thoroughly cleaned before the next patient will enter the room.